Characterization of kinetic coarsening in a random-field Ising model

-One of the authors (SS) acknowledges support from the UGC Dr. D. S. Kothari Post Doctoral Fellowship under grant No. F.4-2/2006(BSR)/13-416/2011(BSR).
-SS also thanks Heiko Reiger for many useful discussions.
+One of the authors (SS) acknowledges support from the UGC Dr. D. S. Kothari Postdoctoral Fellowship under grant No. F.4-2/2006(BSR)/13-416/2011(BSR).
+SS also thanks Heiko Rieger for many useful discussions.
+The authors acknowledge gratefully anonymous referees for a number of critical comments.